History of the Philippines: Administration of Rodrigo Duterte (2016–2022)

-Under his presidency, the government launched a 24-hour complaint office accessible to the public through a nationwide hotline, 8888, and changed the nationwide emergency telephone number from 117 to 911.
-In addition, he has launched an intensified anti-drug campaign to fulfill a campaign promise of wiping out criminality in six months.
-By August 2019, the death toll for the Philippine Drug War is 5,779.
+Davao City mayor Rodrigo Duterte succeeded Aquino and became the first president from Mindanao.
+Under Duterte's first 100 days, the government launched a 24-hour complaint office accessible to the public through a nationwide hotline, 8888, and changed the nationwide emergency telephone number from 117 to 911.
+Duterte launched an intensified anti-drug campaign to fulfill a campaign promise of wiping out criminality in six months; by August 2019, the death toll for the war on drugs was 5,779.